Skip to content

 Summary

-Microsoft Edge’s InPrivate mode offers a simple way to boost your privacy by not saving history or cookies, perfect for shared devices or avoiding tracking.
+Microsoft Edge’s InPrivate mode offers a way to boost your privacy by not saving history or cookies, perfect for shared devices or avoiding tracking.

 What happens when you use InPrivate browsing in Edge?